A string of mega deals drives global M&A recovery in Q1

 Billionaire activist investor Carl Icahn pocketed $600 million earlier this year after his successful push within Forest Laboratories to sell to Actavis.

-Recent companies targeted by activist investors include UK retailer Morrisons, UK transport companies Firstgroup (FGP.L), Swiss bank UBS UBSN.VX, U.S. computer network equipment Juniper Networks (JNPR.N), eBay (EBAY.O), Abercrombie (ANF.N) and several oil & gas majors.
+Recent companies targeted by activist investors include UK retailer Morrisons, UK transport companies Firstgroup, Swiss bank UBS, U.S. computer network equipment Juniper Networks, eBay, Abercrombie and several oil & gas majors.